Create the Plan. Make the Plan happen.

 Out with the old, in with the older.

 Like many downtowns across the country, Dublin saw its fair share of gorgeous architecture covered and mangled during the 1960's and 70's.
-This beauty - The Corker Building - was built in 1898, and her facade recently saw the light of day for the first time in decades.
+This beauty - The Corker Building - was built in 1898, and in 2017 her facade saw the light of day for the first time in decades.
 The clouds opened, the angels sang, it was a glorious day for preservationists everywhere.